Our knowledge of orthopaedics. Your best health.

 In some cases, the soft tissues around the big toe may be too tight on one side and too loose on the other.
 This creates an imbalance that causes the big toe to drift toward the other toes.

 Surgery can shorten the loose tissues and lengthen the tight ones.
 This is rarely done without some type of alignment of the bone, called an osteotomy.
-In the majority of cases, soft tissue correction is just one portion of the entire bunion corrective procedure.
+In most cases, soft tissue correction is just one portion of the entire bunion corrective procedure.

 Osteotomy